DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 15% of international candidates’ right to work or study in the UK is unknown (for example, marked as ‘not yet, or not sure’).

-For these candidates, it is likely their applications will be rejected because of the lack of visa or the provider is not able to sponsor the visa.
+For these candidates, one of the reasons their application can be rejected is the provider cannot sponsor their visa.

 ## What we did and why